Why I love hockey, the memo

 My team lost last night.
 The Anaheim Ducks are my hockey team.

 I became a hockey fan two years ago after attending my first game at The Honda Center.
 I was hooked almost the instant I stepped foot inside its doors.
+(Read about it here).
+I have spent the last two years learning the game and deepening my devotion to hockey, and to the Ducks specifically.

 As a mom, the strange thing about hockey is that much of what goes on in the game is the opposite of what I teach my kids.
 I tell them to be a good sport; just walk away when someone is mean; respect authority; don't hit people in the face with your elbow or a long, heavy stick.
 That sort of thing.
 Not exactly a hockey player's marching orders.

 But there are other things about hockey that are exactly what I DO want my kids to learn and to replicate in their lives.
 And, in a surprising way, I think these lessons are even more important.
-Just as an example, in hockey, you never give up no matter what the score, you always stick up for your teammates and come to their defense, you don't turn your back on your opponent, and you shouldn't spend too much time admiring your pass (looking back)
+Just as an example, in hockey, you never give up no matter what the score, you always stick up for your teammates and come to their defense, you don't turn your back on your opponent, and you shouldn't spend too much time admiring your pass (looking back).

 In the sport of hockey, you take some time to celebrate a victory and then quickly look ahead to the next battle.